 Upper Merion Township has successfully obtained a series of grants from the Pennsylvania Department of Environmental Protection (PA DEP)

 to promote an active and ongoing recycling effort.
 Our compost site tub grinder, street sweeper, and litter vacuum are acquisitions obtained with these grants.
 Recently, the township has acquired a yard waste collection truck.
 Its primary function is to assist with collection of sticks, shrub clippings, and limbs during scheduled spring and early fall clean-up days and after severe wind or ice storms.

-Upper Merion Township conducts the Yard Waste Collection Program for 5 months out of each year.
-The program will start collection March 4, 2013 to May 31, 2013 and September 4, 2013 (after Labor Day) to October 31, 2013.
+Upper Merion Township conducts the Yard Waste Collection Program for 4.5 months out of each year.
+The Yard Waste Collection program has ended for 2013.